What Is Mindfulness? Focused Attention in Our Busy World

 What mindfulness can do for you

 Mindfulness is all about practice.
 But we should still be clear about one thing: you can’t develop mindfulness in a week or two; you’ll need practice and willpower.
 We’re so distracted because it’s so hard to stop the rush of stimuli outside and thoughts inside.
 That’s why you need a bit of patience.
-But once you figure out your strategy, you’ll notice the following thing in your life.
+But once you figure out your strategy, you’ll notice the following things in your life.

 You’ll become conscious of your emotions